dsphng/chronicallyonlinekaraoke/README.md

 this contains all the info / metadata about each song in the songs folder, basically the stuff that shows up in the search window + before each song actually plays.

-its also where you match up each song to its directory within the songs folder. ignore the "color" attribute i havent done anything with that yet
+its also where you match up each song to its directory within the songs folder. ignore the `color` attribute i havent done anything with that yet

 ## songs folder

 each song listed in tracks.json has its own folder, each of which requires the following inside:
-- "track.mp3": the backing track; most of these ive recreated from scratch bc i like it better as a music production exercise than just using some ai acapella remover, plus even if it isnt perfect its a lot more charming and reminiscent of those other older janky karaoke instrumentals. to anyone making their own karaoke versions of songs, i highly encourage you to do the same[^1]
+- `track.mp3`: the backing track; most of these ive recreated from scratch bc i like it better as a music production exercise than just using some ai acapella remover, plus even if it isnt perfect its a lot more charming and reminiscent of those other older janky karaoke instrumentals. to anyone making their own karaoke versions of songs, i highly encourage you to do the same[^1]
-- "notes.json": very simple timetable of every syllable that shows up in the lyrics. it works as a series of nested lists, strictly adhering the following structure:
+- `notes.json`: very simple timetable of every syllable that shows up in the lyrics. it works as a series of nested lists, strictly adhering the following structure:
   - each syllable is notated as a two-item list; the syllable itself as a string, followed by its exact timestamp in seconds, typically rounded to 4 decimals
   - the last syllable of every word is followed by a space within the string
   - each syllable tuple is contained within a larger list for each line